Tuition fees 2020/21

 |Accommodation||Accommodation costs will vary depending on whether you choose standard, premium or private accommodation, and how long you are staying.
 Prices can vary from around £100 to £200 per week.
 Prices will vary for private accommodation and private rental contracts normally cover a 12-month period.|

-Please note the amounts above are based on a single person undertaking a degree at Reading and are correct at time of publishing (March 2019).
-The International Student Calculator can further help you plan your budget.
+Please note the amounts above are based on a single person undertaking a degree at Reading and are correct at time of publishing (April 2020).
+Costs are averages, and will vary for individuals dependent on lifestyle choices.

 All students must ensure that they have sufficient and appropriate medical coverage in place for the duration of their study placement before arriving in the UK.